On the birational section conjecture with strong birationality assumptions: Non-unique specializations of ramified Galois sections

 \section{Non-unique specializations of ramified Galois sections}

 Classically, the specialization of a Galois section is defined if the original Galois section is \emph{unramified} \cite[\S 8.2]{sti13}, i.e. when the \emph{ramification homomorphism} is trivial.
-We are going to show that a notion of specialization exists \emph{always}, as long as one doesn't require that the specialization is unique.
+A notion of specialization exists \emph{always}, as long as we don't require that the specialization is unique.
 If the section is unramified, this "generalized specialization" is unique and coincides with the classical specialization.

-Let $R$ be a DVR with fraction field $K$ and residue field $k$ and $X\to \spec R$ a proper morphism of schemes.
-A generic section $\spec K\to X_{K}$ extends uniquely to a section $\spec R\to X$ thanks to the valuative criterion of properness, this gives a specialization $\spec k\to X_{k}$.
-Suppose now that $X\to\spec R$ is a geometric fibration (not necessarily proper), then $\Pi_{X/R}\to\spec R$ is a projective limit of proper morphisms of Deligne-Mumford stacks \cite[Lemma 1.4]{scfg}: given a generic Galois section $\spec K\to\Pi_{X_{K}/K}$, we would like to find a specialization.
-The classical valuative criterion for proper morphisms of stacks \cite[Théorème 7.3]{lmb00} does not help us, since it requires passing to an extension of $R$ and thus enlarging the residue field.
-We thus use a non-standard valuative criterion.
+While a definition of specialization for ramified sections exists in the literature \cite[Corollary 8.9]{sti13}, little else in known beyond the definition itself.